-- A. Provide four validation comparisons of actual personal residential exposures and hurricane loss to modeled exposures and hurricane loss.
-Provide these comparisons by line of insurance, construction type, policy coverage, county or other level of similar detail in addition to total hurricane losses.
+A. Provide four validation comparisons of actual personal residential exposures and hurricane loss to modeled exposures and hurricane loss.

+Provide these comparisons by line of insurance, construction type, policy coverage, county, or other level of similar detail in addition to total hurricane losses.
 Include hurricane loss as a percentage of total exposure.

 Total exposure represents the total amount of insured values (all coverages combined) in the area affected by the hurricane.
 This would include exposures for policies that did not have a hurricane loss.
 If this is not available, use exposures for only those policies that had a hurricane loss.
 Specify which was used.

-To the extent data are available, comparisons should include hurricane losses from Hurricane Irma (2017) and Hurricane Michael (2018). - B. Provide a validation comparison of actual commercial residential exposures and hurricane loss to modeled exposures and hurricane loss.
+Comparisons shall include hurricane losses from Hurricane Irma (2017), Hurricane Michael (2018), and Hurricane Ian (2022) to the extent data from Hurricane Ian are available.

+- B. Provide a validation comparison of actual commercial residential exposures and hurricane loss to modeled exposures and hurricane loss.
 Use and provide a definition of the hurricane model relevant commercial residential classifications. - C. Provide scatter plots of modeled versus historical hurricane losses for each of the required validation comparisons.
-(Plot the historical hurricane losses on the x-axis and the modeled hurricane losses on the y-axis.) - D. Include Form S-4, Validation Comparisons, in a submission appendix.
+Plot the historical hurricane losses on the x-axis and the modeled hurricane losses on the y-axis. - D. Include Form S-4 in a submission appendix.

-Rather than using a specific published hurricane windfield directly, the winds underlying the modeled hurricane loss cost calculations must be produced by the hurricane model being evaluated and should be the same hurricane parameters as used in completing Form A-2, Base Hurricane Storm Set Statewide Hurricane Losses.
+Rather than using a specific published hurricane windfield directly, the winds underlying the modeled hurricane loss cost calculations shall be produced by the hurricane model being evaluated and shall be the same hurricane parameters as used in completing Form A-2.